 This is general advice about what may happen if your baby needs extra care.
 If this is necessary, your healthcare team will explain what is happening and what your options are, depending on your baby’s health and your family circumstances.

-Transporting a critically ill premature newborn is not easy but a specialist neonatal transfer team will ensure that the journey is as comfortable and as stable as possible for them.
-They will be taken in a special portable incubator to the nearest hospital that has the space and the facilities to care for their needs.
-Staff at that hospital will be alerted and prepared for their arrival.
+A specialist neonatal transfer team will keep your baby comfortable and give them the care they need during the journey.
+Your baby will travel in a portable incubator to the nearest hospital that has the space and facilities to care for their needs.
+Staff at that hospital will be alerted in advance and will be prepared for their arrival.

 Can I go with my baby?

 If you have recovered from the birth, you may be able to travel with your baby while they’re transferred to the new hospital.
 Partners may need to follow the ambulance separately.

 If you have given birth but still need hospital care, you will need to stay where you are until you’re well enough to move.
 If this is the case, partners may be able to travel with the baby.
 If you need longer-term care, you may be able to move to the same hospital as your baby if your condition is stable and there’s a bed available.

 Being separated from your baby can be very hard.
 The healthcare team will tell you what’s happening and why as soon as they can.
 To begin with, they will focus on making sure your baby’s condition is stable as quickly as possible.